 What was last year’s COLA?

-Because inflation was so extreme in 2022, the COLA for 2023 was 8.7%, the most significant Social Security increase in four decades.
-The increase meant that starting in January 2023, payments increased by an average of $146 per month.
+The COLA for 2024 was 3.2%, marking a more modest increase compared to recent years — Because inflation was so extreme in 2022, the COLA for 2023 was 8.7%, the most significant Social Security increase in four decades.

-That brought benefit totals to an average of $914 a month for single individuals and $1,371 for married individuals with spouses who were also eligible for Social Security.
+This increase meant that payments rose by an average of $59 per month.
+As a result, benefit totals reached an average of $1,927 per month for single individuals and $3,014 for married couples with spouses also eligible for Social Security.

 Trending Stories